2i2c-org/infrastructure/docs/howto/features/static-sites.md

 ### Do a deploy

-After all the permissions are setup, you should make sure the config under `staticWebsite.repo` and `staticWebsite.branch` are set appropriately, and do a deployment to pull in the private repo!
+After all the permissions are setup, you should make sure the config under `staticWebsite.source.git.repo` and `staticWebsite.source.git.repo` are set appropriately, and do a deployment to pull in the private repo!